adityaagre/Competitive-Programming-Leetcoode-Codechef/README.md

 12. Number of perfect squares till n
 13. K consecutive bit flips.
 14. Rotate an array or matrix by k when k greater than n.
+15. Integer division and float division in cpp:

 ## 1. Sorting a nested vector based on one of its terms. ##
 Vector : [[5,7], [1,3], [8,9]]